 The plan includes a four-pronged approach to providing direct, immediate, and comprehensive relief to LEAs.

 - Providing grants to LEAs—More than 90 percent of the state’s ESSER funds will be directly awarded to LEAs.
 No LEA will receive less than $40,000.
+For more information, visit the ESSER Grant Program page.

 - Plan Approval from Wisconsin’s Joint Finance Committee